The hottest days of summer are ahead—take heed of these safety tips from a West Greenwich veterinarian to keep your pet safe and sound this season.

 Watch for Overheating

 The signs of overheating in pets include drooling, rapid panting, difficulty breathing, increased heartbeat, weakness, and collapse.
 Severe cases can exhibit vomiting, diarrhea, and seizures.
 If you see any of these symptoms in your pet, move your animal to a cooler area immediately and call your vet’s office for further instructions.
+For more detailed information on this serious condition, read our article on Hyperthermia in Pets to better understand the risks and how to prevent it.

 Update Preventatives